pingidentity/pingidentity-devops-getting-started/docs/deployment/deployLocalK8sCluster.md

     kubectl apply -f https://raw.githubusercontent.com/kubernetes/ingress-nginx/main/deploy/static/provider/kind/1.23/deploy.yaml
     ```

 1. To wait for the Nginx ingress to reach a healthy state, run the following command.
 You can also observe the pod status using k9s or by running `kubectl get pods --namespace ingress-nginx`.
-You should see one controller pod running.
+You should see one controller pod running when the ingress controller is ready.

     ```sh
     kubectl wait --namespace ingress-nginx \